SLFielding/CI-MS1-Chris-Fielding/README.md

 ## Design and UX

 ### User Stories
- -  I am in a heavy metal band, and I want to to be able to see what projects Chris has worked on to see if his sound would suit our music.
-It would be good to be able to see the albums he has worked on, maybe a link to some songs or music reel to get a feel for his style.

- - I am  a local singer looking to record my first EP, and I would like to find out how the process works with Chris.
-As it is the first time I will be doing this, I am looking for basic information on what Chris can offer and the studio he works from.
-I would like to know what gear the studio has and anything else I might need.

- - I am a musician and would like to book Chris to record our next album.
-My band has worked with him in the past, and would like to be able to see his availability easily.
-It is hard to get the whole band agreed on dates with all our busy lives, and there can be a lot of back and forth just finding initial dates!

- -  I am in a one man Black Metal band from the forests of Norway, and I have self-recorded my first album.
-I have heard that Chris offers remote mixing which I am very interested in as I would like a better sound.
-I can’t find any info about this on his social media pages and I would like some confirmation on the process before I send him an email.

- -  I have a podcast featuring producers, and we would like to do a feature on Chris.
-I would like to be able to find a little out about his work history before we have our interview.
+As a user I would like to be able to:

+- Understand the purpose of the site upon landing on the homepage
+- Navigate to the various pages easily and intuitively
+- Be able to contact Chris easily
+- Find out about Chris' current work
+- Learn about Chris' background
+- Be inspired by the imagery
+- Find social links easily to follow/contact Chris

 ## Design

 ### Colour Scheme

-The main colours used in this will be warm monotone colours;
-a warm off white, mid grey and dark grey:
-#F1F0E9
-#888786
-#2E2FE2

-For contrast, highlight colours will be used:
-#D39447
-#714844

 ![Colours](/docs/colours.png)

-These colours have been chosen to symbolise professionalism, while the orange and deep red hark to vintage recording equipment.
+The main monotone pallete has been chosen to symbolise professionalism, while the orange and deep red hark to vintage recording equipment.
 They are a visual representation of a cosy and inviting space in which clients can relax and give their best performance.
 They are also representative of the Studio space Chris uses to record and mix.

 ### Typography

+The paired fonts used in the website are Oswald and Barlow Condensed.
+These were imported directly into the CSS.

 ### Imagery